rage/java-programming/data/part-1/4-variables.md

 Write a program that asks the user for a boolean value.
 The program should then print the value provided by the user.

-Example prints for the program are provided below.
+Example outputs for the program are provided below.

 <!-- <sample-output>